Bago, Myanmar: What to pack, what to wear, and when to go [2022]

 If you visit a temple, such as Shwe Mawdaw Pagoda, wear:

-August is really hot.
+March very dry with almost no rain.
 Temperatures average in the low 80s F (high 20s C), with daytime temperatures significantly higher.
-It rains almost every day.

 What to wear/what to pack: